 Designed to blend with natural teeth, crowns can restore a patient’s ability to chew and speak properly while also improving the appearance of their smile.

 For a crown to be fitted, your dentist will first have to prepare what remains of the damaged tooth.
-The tooth may need to be shaped, with a mould then taken to make sure the crown is a perfect fit.
-Local anaesthetic is used to minimise discomfort, with the procedure often described as feeling similar to having a filling.
+The tooth may need to be shaped before a mould is taken to make sure the crown is a perfect fit.
+In many instances, local anaesthetic is used to minimise discomfort, with most patients describing the procedure as feeling similar to having a filling.

 With the correct care and attention, crowns can last for many years before they need replacing.
 Depending on the individual, they have an average lifespan of 5-15 years, and there are many factors that can influence how long a crown lasts.
 For instance, those who don’t brush their teeth, grind their teeth regularly or bite their fingernails may find that their crowns need to be replaced more often.

 Detailed aftercare advice will be provided to you following the application of your crown.